Bound Brook, New Jersey: Bound Brook Cycling Classic

-Every year, the Borough of Bound Brook hosts a nationally competitive bicycle race, the Bound Brook Cycling Classic, that on the same weekend, precedes the neighboring final purse contest, as part of the 3-day Tour of Somerville, held annually on Memorial Day Weekend.
+Every year, the Borough of Bound Brook hosts a nationally competitive bicycle race, the Bound Brook Cycling Classic, that on the same weekend, precedes the neighboring final purse contest, as part of the three-day Tour of Somerville, held annually on Memorial Day Weekend.
 The contest in Somerville, founded in 1940 by Fred “Pop” Kugler, is the oldest professionally competitive race in the United States.

 Natural disasters

-The lower downtown area of Bound Brook has been infamous for flooding of the Raritan River.
+The lower downtown area of Bound Brook has been associated with flooding of the Raritan River.
 In September 1999, many structures near the commercial zone were damaged or destroyed by record Raritan floods resulting from Hurricane Floyd.
 This disaster reinvigorated a long-planned effort called the Green Brook Flood Control Project that would protect Bound Brook from up to a 150-year flooding event from the Raritan River and its tributaries, the Middle Brook and Green Brook that form the western and eastern boundaries of the town.
-During 1999–2015, the United States Army Corps of Engineers implemented extensive flood control measures to provide protection from future floods.
+During 1999–2015, the United States Army Corps of Engineers implemented extensive flood control measures to provide protection from future floods, which eliminated flood insurance requirements for a majority of Bound Brook and spurred revitalization of the downtown area.

 The highest flooding level since 1800 in Bound Brook was reached during Hurricane Floyd in September 1999 – 42.13 ft, according to the United States Geological Survey—nearly matched by Tropical Storm Doria in August 1971, the April 2007 nor'easter and Hurricane Irene in August 2011.
 Main Street was also flooded in July 1938, September 1938, August 1955, August 1973, October 1996, and March 2010.

 Bound Brook's downtown flooding led to several out-of-control fires over its history, including the fires of 1881 and 1887, which led to the formation of the Bound Brook Fire Department.
 In 1896, flooding likely caused the lime in the L.D.
 Cook lumberyard to ignite and the resulting fire spread to and destroyed the Presbyterian church.
 During Hurricane Floyd in 1999, a fire began in Otto Williams Harley Davidson on Main Street.
 With the building cut off by flood water, the fire spread quickly to two other structures before the Bound Brook Fire Department could contain it, then under the command of Chief Richard S. Colombaroni.
 Using fire boats from the New York City Fire Department as well as extensive help from mutual aid companies, the fire was stopped before two other buildings on Main Street and others nearby on Mountain Avenue, could be affected.

 During the April 2007 Nor'easter, the Bound Brook Fire Department stopped another fire from spreading through an area of close residential construction.
 Under the command of Chief James Knight, and again with the assistance of mutual aid companies including the Finderne Fire Department, fire loss was restricted to three residential buildings.

-On January 12, 2020, a non flood-related, seven-alarm fire set by an arsonist ripped through commercial buildings in the downtown area, causing $52 million in damages.
+On January 12, 2020, a seven-alarm fire set by an arsonist ripped through commercial buildings in the downtown area, causing $52 million in damages to buildings and displacing 15 residents.